-Another crucial factor when deciding what headphones to buy is how comfortable they are to where as you could well find yourself with them on for hours at a time.
-Fortuitously Sony have thought of that and have created a ‘triple enfolding’ design with both the DR-GA500 and DR-GA200 to aid in comfort for the gamer.
+Another crucial factor when deciding what headphones to buy is how comfortable they are to whereas you could well find yourself with them on for hours at a time.
+Fortuitously Sony has thought of that and has created a ‘triple enfolding’ design with both the DR-GA500 and DR-GA200 to aid in comfort for the gamer.

 But for those who are looking for something a little cheaper the DR-GA200s could well help: they share the same design and 40mm drive units in the headset but do not have the 7.1 channel digital surround compression that the DR-GA500s offer and thus does not need the separate unit probably saving you quite a bit of money (no prices have been released as of yet).